 - There is a means-tested pension credit guarantee which will top your income up to £163.00 if you are single or £248.80 for couples.

 2. Pension reform

-- Once you reach your staging date, you must automatically enrol any eligible worker into a contributory pension scheme.
+- All employers, including first-time employers, must now automatically enrol any eligible worker into a contributory pension scheme.